google-deepmind/dramatron/README.md

 * The output of a language model may include elements of the text used to train the language model.
 One possible mitigation is for the human co-writer to search for substrings from outputs to help to identify plagiarism.
 * Dramatron may reproduce biases and stereotypes found in the corpus, and may generate offensive text.
 One possible mitigation is to use the [Perspective API](https://perspectiveapi.com/) for estimating toxicity scores of the language outputs, and filtering generations based on the Perspective API analysis.

-In our pre-print paper [Mirowski, Mathewson et al (2022) Co-Writing Screenplays and Theatre Scripts with Language Models: An Evaluation by Industry Professionals](https://arxiv.org/abs/2209.14958) we share many reflections including how playwrights reflected that they "wouldn't use [Dramatron] to write a full play," and that Dramatron's output can be "formulaic."
+In our SIG CHI 2023 paper [Mirowski, Mathewson et al (2023) Co-Writing Screenplays and Theatre Scripts with Language Models: An Evaluation by Industry Professionals](https://dl.acm.org/doi/10.1145/3544548.3581225) [(and in the 2022 pre-print on arXiv)](https://arxiv.org/abs/2209.14958), we share many reflections including how playwrights reflected that they "wouldn't use [Dramatron] to write a full play," and that Dramatron's output can be "formulaic."
 Rather, they would use Dramatron for "world building," for exploring alternative stories by changing characters or plot elements, and for creative idea generation.

 We are looking forward to learning if and how you might incorporate Dramatron into your own artistic practices.
 If you’d like to share thoughts, comments, or observations or have any questions, please contact us at dramatron@deepmind.com.